Firewood processor: Output ratings

 Every manufacturer lists an output rating of cords per hour.
 Even the lightest-duty machines will split two cords of green, frozen 8 in Aspen into halves 16 in long quickly.
 Changing any one of these optimal variables (condition, temperature, size, species, number of splits, or length of round) will reduce the rate of output, making meaningful comparison between manufacturers' claims difficult.
 The most effective way to determine how fast a machine really is would be either in person or by watching detailed videos of it processing wood.
+At Timberwolf, each machine is tested and timed for advertisement accuracy with an output rating of 2.5+ cords per hour for the Pro-MP Series and an output rating of 4+ cords per hour for the Pro-HD Series.

 Cycle time

 This term is frequently misunderstood.
 While the definition is understood to be the time it takes the splitter ram to fully extend and retract, there is no consideration of force in this equation.
 In proper terms, cycle time is simply a mathematical calculation of the size of a cylinder's bore, stroke and rod diameter, and the ability of that combination to act at a given flow of hydraulic oil in GPM.
 A properly designed advanced hydraulic systems can use Regenerative systems to both accelerate cycle times and maintain full pressure.
+The Pro-MP and Pro-HD Series Firewood Processors by Timberwolf have been engineered to have cycle times as low as 5 seconds.